YosaiProject/yosai/doc/docs/authentication.md

 the user.
 If tokens match, control is returned to the application calling Yosai.

+## TOTP Tutorial

+To learn how to use TOTP in your project, see the [TOTP Tutorial](http://yosaiproject.github.io/yosai/tutorials/totp_tutorial)

 ## Rate Limiting / Account Locking (Throttling)

 Yosai allows developers to regulate account authentication for any particular